-- For states that allow direct deposit of your weekly unemployment benefits into your bank account, you must have a check available in order to enter your bank routing and checking account numbers.
+- For states allowing (or requiring) direct deposit of your weekly unemployment benefits into your bank account, you must have a check available in order to enter your bank routing and checking account numbers.

-- In states that use debit cards to provide unemployment benefits, you’ll receive information on the card, how it works, and when you will receive it.
+- In states using debit cards to provide unemployment benefits, you’ll receive information on the card, how it works, and when you will receive it.

 Questions You May Be Asked